• Explore. Learn. Thrive. Fastlane Media Network

 There are many reasons you should back your data up online.
 Local storage devices and systems can also be affected when a disaster (such as a flood or fire) strikes your infrastructure, causing data loss.

 Major disasters are not the only threat to your data and media.
-Hard drive crashes, accidental deletion, and cyberattacks are also common, but the biggest cause of data loss is human error.
+Hard drive crashes, accidental deletions, and cyberattacks are common, but human error is the most significant cause of data loss.

-Not all threats to your data are a result of natural disasters or human errors.
+Not all threats to your data result from natural disasters or human errors.
 64% of chief security officers believe their company is vulnerable to a cyber attack.
-Your business may not have the resources to combat a serious attack, nor could it survive the loss of critical files.
-Losing even a small number of files for a short period of time could be disastrous for a business, especially when trying to adhere to privacy laws like GDPR.
+Your business may not have the resources to combat a severe attack or survive the loss of critical files.
+Losing even a few files for a short period could be disastrous for a business, especially when adhering to privacy laws like GDPR.
 All these things could cause your business or online store to suffer costly downtime.
-To determine just how much data loss could cost you, try our downtime calculator.
+Try our downtime calculator to determine how much data loss could cost you.

-You may think you can avoid losing files in a cyberattack by using external hard drives to back up your data.
-However, external hard drives can easily go missing or become damaged.
-Also, if your external hard drive is connected to your computer, any threat that could infect your computer could also infect your hard drive, corrupting your data.
+You can avoid losing files in a cyberattack by using external hard drives to back up your data.
+However, external hard drives can quickly go missing or become damaged.
+Also, if your external hard drive is connected to your computer, any threat that could infect your computer could infect your hard drive, corrupting your data.
 Backing up locally is a good start when it comes to data security.
 However, you will also want to use online backups for a complete backup of your files.

 Pros and Cons of Online Backup